HuddleEng/Muppeteer/API.md

 ## Assert

-Mochateer exposes the `assert` module of Chai onto the `Mochateer` object.
+Muppeteer exposes the `assert` module of Chai onto the `Muppeteer` object.
 This means you can use all the standard Chai assertions, such as equal, notEqual, isBelow, etc. See [Assert](http://chaijs.com/api/assert/#method_assert) for the full API.

-In addition, Mochateer adds a `visual` function is patched onto the module.
+In addition, Muppeteer adds a `visual` function is patched onto the module.

 **assert.visual(selector)**
 - `selector` \<string> Selector of the element to compare